neodragon-tuff/CivicWatch/README.md

 ## ⭐ If This Helps You

-If CivicPulse is useful to you, your city, or your newsroom — **star the repo**.
+If CivicWatch is useful to you, your city, or your newsroom — **star the repo**.
 It helps more people find it, and it helps me keep building.

 > *"The price of liberty is eternal vigilance."* — Thomas Jefferson